gakopyan-sinergo/java-test-task/README.md

 # java-test-task

-Create a HTTP REST API with the following functionality:
+## Create a HTTP REST API with the following functionality:

-1) There should be some kind of authentication in order to make requests into the REST service

-2) A simple CRUD(Create Read Update Delete) REST JSON service for accounts under the route "/accounts".
+1) A simple CRUD(Create Read Update Delete) REST JSON service for accounts under the route "/accounts".
+Important: the accounts must have a unique integer id for getting accountDetails in point "2" of the required task.

+2) A third-party service is used to get an accountDetails string.
+The third-party service uses socket communication with TLS1.2, you should be able to establish a connection and send/receive JSON messages.
+For getting the accountDetails string, you must send a JSON request in the form of {"id":3}, and will receive a JSON response in the form of `{"id":3, accountDetails:"jhf7yf83h92h37d287u2nc9728c9h02897gc230c308g"}`.

+### Optional functionality for bonus points:

+1) File upload and listing under the route "/files".

+2) There should be some kind of authentication in order to make requests into the REST service.
 The accounts added should be able to login and also add accounts.
-Important: the accounts must have a unique integer id for getting accountDetails later on in the task.

-3) File upload and listing under the route "/files"

-4) A third-party service is used to get an accountDetails string.
-The third-party service uses socket communication with TLS1.2, you should be able to establish a connection and send/receive JSON messages.
-For getting the accountDetails string, you must send a JSON request in the form of {"id":3}, and will receive a JSON response in the form of {"id":3, accountDetails:"jhf7yf83h92h37d287u2nc9728c9h02897gc230c308g"}
+3) Unit tests

 Technical Requirements:
 - All data must be save to a database